-The Pi's operating system will be a Raspbian (now known as Rasperry Pi OS) lite, be it Jessy, Stretch or Buster.
+The Pi's operating system will mostly be Raspbian Jessy lite, as long as some problems with Stretch are virulent, nevertheless using some Stretch repos for updates and installations.
 Raspbian is a Debian derivative as is Ubuntu.
 Raspbian, by itself, is no real time OS.
-Nevertheless, obeying some caveats, the lite variant may well be used in applications where max. latencies of 200 $\mu$ s are tolerable.
+Nevertheless, obeying some caveats, the lite variant may well be used in applications where latencies of 200 $\mu$ s (or above) are tolerable.

 With careful C programming we can implement PLC like applications with 1 ms as fastest cycle based on Raspian lite.
-Under some conditions I/O programs in Java ([32]) are feasible.